 The Purchasing Agent, tracks all fuel usage and maintenance for City equipment.
 He is responsible for purchasing supplies for the Public Works Department and other departments.
 He also readies bid documents for replacement equipment, and maintains files on City equipment, along with a variety of other tasks.

 Two SSES (Sewer System Evaluation Study) Technicians work out of the Public Works Department in conjunction with Waste Water Pollution Control, cleaning and inspecting sanitary sewer lines through the City.

 Twice a year, the City gives residents of Brewer the opportunity to clean up leaves from their property and have them hauled away at no charge.
 The spring collection takes place at the beginning of May, along with the Spring Cleanup program, and again in mid-November.
-Click here for this fall’s program information.
+Click here for the 2022 leaf pick up informational flier.

 2021 SCHEDULE FOR THE